 Please read this booklet very carefully before you select your courses for Year 11 or Year 12.
 Use the course selection points on the next page as a guide.

-You are encouraged to contact the appropriate Head Teacher or Year Adviser to discuss your selection of courses.
+You are encouraged to contact the appropriate Head Teacher or Careers Adviser to discuss and plan your selection of courses.